zhaohanxiong/OxfordCVM/src/aws/README.md

 - Push docker image to ECR (using format/link below): docker push 956279893231.dkr.ecr.us-east-1.amazonaws.com/cti_pred

-- Create AWS ECS cluster with fargate for serverless compute (without managing EC2)
+- Cluster: Create AWS ECS cluster with fargate for serverless compute (without managing EC2)
-- Create ECS task definition by linking with ECR URI and exposing port 8500
+- Task: Create ECS task definition by linking with ECR URI and exposing port 8500
-- Create task in ECS cluster by linking with task definition from above, also expose port 8500
+- Service: Create service in ECS cluster by linking with task definition from above, also expose port 8500
 - Copy public IP address from newly running task and copy into python grpc channel handle
 ```